 Have you been charged with gross vehicular manslaughter in Los Angeles?
 Your future is at stake, so it is incredibly important to speak with an experienced criminal defense attorney as soon as possible.
 Call The Rodriguez Law Group to learn about how we can help you minimize the consequences of your recent arrest.
 Our team, led by former prosecutor Ambrosio Rodriguez, understands that a conviction would have devastating consequences for you and your family.

 We will aggressively fight the charges against you and do everything in our power to secure the best possible outcome in your case.
-It is important to act quickly, so do not hesitate to call our criminal defense attorneys today.
+It is important to act quickly, so do not hesitate to call our knowledgable attorneys today.

 Gross Vehicular Manslaughter

 If, after consuming enough alcohol to dull your judgment, you get behind the wheel of a car you put yourself and others at an increased risk of serious harm.
 If you are caught driving under the influence of drugs or alcohol you can face serious DUI and/or Felony DUI charges.
 If you kill another person while driving drunk you will face even more serious criminal charges for gross vehicular manslaughter.